natemcdowel/angular-mock-and-record/README.md

 - Run `node ./node_modules/angular-mock-record/server/server.js allow_recording`
 - Hit `http://localhost:<port>/<api_path>` in a browser to test the recording functionality.
 Once recorded, requests matching this URL will return the captured recording.
 - Finally, set up your application's E2E endpoint configuration to point to `http://localhost:<port>/<api_path>`.
 Start the server, then run `ng e2e`.
 All requests will be recorded unless they are otherwise mocked.

+# Publishing to NPM

+- bump the version number in package.json
+- run `npm publish` locally